Giving Compass’ Take:

 • Triona McGrath explains how ocean acidification occurs and the consequences the process has on marine ecosystems.

 • How can funders work to increase awareness about ocean acidification?
-Who will be most impacted by ocean acidification?
+What can be done to protect ecosystems from ocean acidification?

 • Learn about ocean acidification to come.